Residential heating

 Simple technical solutions (better insulation, district heating and heat pumps) can eliminate climate and air pollution from residential heating and thereby significantly improve public health.

-Watch video – Clip 1 Watch video – Clip 2
+Watch video – Clip 1 Watch video – Clip 2 Watch video – Clip 3

-Publication for download: Pollution from residential burning
+Pollution from residential burning

-Green Global Future promotes clean heating by:
+Green Global Future promotes clean heat by:

 - Participating in several European networks focused on clean heating.